GramGra07/WHS-FTC-Code_Training_Module/README.md

 - [Coding](#code)
   - [Code Basics](#cbasics)
     - [What is a...](#whatis)
-      - Variables
+      - Variable
-      - Functions
+      - Function
-      - If Statements
+      - If Statement
-      - Syntax
+      - Print/Telemetry System
-      - Print/Telemetry Systems
+      - Loop
-      - Loops
+      - Import
   - [Getting Started](#gs)
   - [Setting up your files](#su)
   - [Using Variables](#var)